A Down-Market Survival Guide for Retirees

 These six steps can help you take back control in uncertain times.

-A version of this article originally published in August 2019.
+A version of this article previously published in February 2020.

 I often cringe when I hear market commentators suggest that investors shouldn't sell stocks amid market downturns.
 It's true that it's rarely a good idea to panic-sell; you're more likely to let your emotions get the best of you and you could make decisions that bring short-term relief but longer-term angst. ("Is the worst over?
 Is it time to get back in?")

 But the right response to market downdrafts really depends on you, your life stage, and what your financial priorities are.
 The usual prescription for younger investors amid weak markets--stand pat with your existing long-term holdings--may indeed make sense if you're retired.
 But it's not always wise to sit tight during market weakness, especially if you're retired and haven't taken any equity risk out of your portfolio in many years.
 After all, spending from an equity-heavy portfolio that's simultaneously declining means there will be fewer assets in place to recover when stocks finally do.
-Taking too-high withdrawals from a declining portfolio could permanently impair your portfolio's long-run sustainability, especially if those withdrawals occur early in your retirement.
+Taking too-high withdrawals from a declining portfolio could permanently impair your portfolio in the long run, especially if those withdrawals occur early in your retirement.

 Another crucial difference for retirees versus accumulators is that downdrafts may be much more harrowing from a psychological perspective for retirees.
 Thanks to their ongoing cash inflows from their salaries, workers can view their portfolios as a renewable resource; they may even enhance their long-term gains by adding to their portfolios on weakness.
 By contrast, most people in retirement are pulling from their portfolios rather than adding to them; they can't make up for the weak market by adding more to their holdings.

-If you're a retiree who is concerned about what sustained market volatility could mean for your plan, here are the key items to keep on your dashboard.
+If you're a retiree who is concerned about what prolonged market volatility could mean for your plan, here are the key items to keep on your dashboard.

 If you're nervous about market volatility, checking cash reserves is a logical first step to help put your mind at ease.
 After all, if you know that your liquid assets, combined with any income you have coming in the door through Social Security or a pension, are sufficient to meet your living expenses, you're much more likely to sit tight even as your long-term investments fluctuate.
 Without such a cushion, it might be tempting to switch your long-term investments into a defensive posture, which you could regret when stocks begin to recover.

-I like the idea of holding the equivalent of two years' worth of portfolio withdrawals in truly liquid investments, whether money market mutual funds, CDs, online savings accounts, or checking and saving accounts.
+I like the idea of holding the equivalent of one or two years' worth of portfolio withdrawals in truly liquid investments, whether money market mutual funds, certificates of deposit, online savings accounts, or checking and saving accounts.
 That's the idea behind my model bucket portfolios for retirees.
 That way, even if the fairly safe portions of your portfolio (bonds) drop and stay down for two years, and equities stay down for longer than that, you'll have your living expenses queued up and won't need to tap depressed assets for them.

 For example, let's say you expect to spend $80,000 in total per year over the next two years, and you receive $35,000 per year from Social Security.
 In that instance, your portfolio withdrawal is $45,000, so your cash cushion would equate to $90,000.
-(Just make sure your planned withdrawal rate is sustainable before you take that amount and run with it--more on withdrawal rates below.)
+(Just make sure you can maintain your planned withdrawal rate before you take that amount and run with it--more on withdrawal rates below.)

 If it turns out you need to top up your cash holdings for the next few years, or even if you don't, take a closer look at your portfolio's long-term asset-allocation mix.
 Portfolio contents have a way of shifting around over time.
 That can leave you over-allocated to some market segments and underexposed to others.
 As a result, your portfolio could be courting more risk than you expected, even if you weren't actively steering more assets into U.S. equities amid their long-running rally.

 As you review your long-term holdings, be sure to check out your intra-asset class positioning.
-Just as U.S. stocks trumped the other main asset classes over the past decade, high-growth equities have dramatically outperformed other equity types, including smaller-cap and value-leaning names, as well as foreign stocks, over the past decade.
+Just as U.S. stocks trumped the other main asset classes over the past decade, high-growth equities have dramatically outperformed other equity types, including value and foreign stocks, over the past decade.
 That could leave your portfolio underexposed to areas that may perform well over the next 10 years, as well as heighten your portfolio's overall risk.
 In addition to checking your portfolio's baseline asset-class exposure in X-Ray, also assess your total portfolio's Morningstar Style Box exposure and sector positioning for big, inadvertent bets.

 If you determine that changes are in order, be sure to mind taxes as you go about repositioning; making adjustments in your tax-sheltered accounts is usually a good starting point.
 If you're subject to required minimum distributions or simply need to replenish your cash holdings that you'll use for living expenses in the next few years, considering trimming the appreciated portions of the portfolio.
 That allows you to raise cash, meet your tax obligations (in the case of RMDs), and reduce the risk in your long-term portfolio all in one fell swoop.